amamel/banano-node-docker/readme.md

 Download or clone the latest release, open a bash terminal and fire up the installation script:

 ```
-$ cd ~ && git clone https://github.com/lephleg/nano-node-docker.git && cd ~/nano-node-docker
+$ cd ~ && git clone https://github.com/amamel/banano-node-docker.git && cd ~/banano-node-docker
-$ sudo ./setup.sh -s -t V22.1
+$ sudo ./setup.sh -s
 ```

-**That's it!** You can now navigate to your host IP to check your Nano Node Monitor dashboard. **Do not forget to write down** your wallet seed as it appears in the output of the installer.
+**That's it!** You can now navigate to your host IP to check your Banano Node Monitor dashboard. **Do not forget to write down** your wallet seed as it appears in the output of the installer.

 ### Available command flags/arguments